alefmanvladimir/BigFiles/architecture.md

 5. Backend stores file metadata in the smart contract
 6. Backend returns file metadata to the user

+> When file is handled by the Storage Provider, backend can delete local copy of the file.

 ```mermaid
 ---
 title: Uploading files